Gulshan Management Services, Inc. Data Breach Alert Issued By Wolf Haldenstein

 PLEASE CLICK HERE TO SUBMIT YOUR CONTACT INFORMATION

-NEW YORK and CHICAGO , Jan.
-08, 2026 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”), a preeminent national consumer rights law firm, is investigating claims on behalf of people who have been impacted by the Gulshan Management Services, Inc. (“Gulshan”) data breach.
+NEW YORK and CHICAGO, Jan.
+12, 2026 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”), a preeminent national consumer rights law firm, is investigating claims on behalf of people who have been impacted by the Gulshan Management Services, Inc. (“Gulshan”) data breach.

 Gulshan, located in Sugar Land, Texas, announced that the personal information of individuals may have been stolen as part of a data breach which occurred in September 2025.